-2.4 Basis of preparation
+2.3 Basis of preparation

 The consolidated financial statements have been prepared on the historical cost basis.
 Historical cost is generally based on the fair value of the consideration given in exchange for assets.
+Certain amounts have been reclassified to conform with the current year's presentation.